KiDxS/BizScrape-API/docs/specification.md

 ## Features
 1. Scrape business news from multiple sources.
-2. Scrape business news from a certain source.
+2. Filter for a specific source from the database.
 3. Show the results of the scraping by providing a simple endpoint that can received a GET request.

 ## Design